lyleresnick/lyleresnick.github.io/_drafts/Solving a Complex UITableView Using VIPER.md

 Examples of input conversion might be from String to Int, formatted String date to Date, an Int from a UIPickerView to an enum - the list goes on.

-As you can see in the diagram, the Presenter has another role, again which, I will cover later.
+As you can see in the diagram, the Presenter has another role, again, I will cover that shortly.

 ### The UseCase